Gaining Little, Losing Much: Financial Advisors' Daily Digest

 In an article expressing concern that many financial advisors do a poor job managing portfolios - the new fiduciary rules notwithstanding -- Kendall J. Anderson, CFA, a veteran financial advisor, cites a 1979 Forbes article detailing the botched job performed by advisors serving as trustees of a widow's estate.

-In a nutshell, a wealthy New York businessman left a large a large life income for his widow with the remaining capital to be divided by their three sons after her death.
+In a nutshell, a wealthy New York businessman left a large life income for his widow with the remaining capital to be divided by their three sons after her death.
 The family owned two large homes, one in Greenwich, Conn., and the other on Cape Cod.
 The kids "liked" both residences, so the widow kept both, living at the limit of her resources.
 You can already see where this is going.
 The following excerpt relays the question her financial advisors faced:

 How could she maintain the houses and keep up roughly the same standard of living as before, with her husband's considerable salary no longer available?
 Each year it was decided to sell some growth stocks with low yields and move into bonds or high-yielding equities to maintain the needed income, and hope that all would end well."